TypeStrong/typedoc-site/guides/doccomments.md

 ### `@category`

-Allows grouping reflections on a page
+Allows grouping reflections on a page.
+The `--categorizeByGroup`, `--defaultCategory`, and `--categoryOrder` allow more granular control.

 ```ts
 /**